Statistical activity code: 40402

 Country of origin – the country that covered at least 50% of the production costs of the film.

 Distribution of full-length films – includes full-length films screened in cinemas for commercial purposes in the reference year.
+The film must be screened in cinemas for at least seven days (at least one screening per day).

 Educational film – a film with educational content.